Stochastic thermodynamics of a probe in a fluctuating correlated field

 where $\Hp$ denotes the energy of the field, $\cor{U}$ is an external potential acting only on the probe, and $\Hint$ encodes the interaction between the probe and the field.
-The \rev{probe} is assumed to follow the overdamped Langevin equation
+The probe and the scalar field are assumed to obey the following coupled overdamped Langevin equations:

-where $\vb{F}_\mathrm{ext}(\vb{Y},t)$ accounts for non-conservative external forces.
-Similarly, the scalar field is assumed to evolve as: